omni-network/omni/docs/site/docs/tools/cli/developer.md

 omni devnet start
 ```

-This will start a local development network with a single Omni validator node and Omni EVM, two (rollup) anvil nodes and a relayer node.
+This will start a local development network with a single Omni validator node and Omni EVM, two (rollup) anvil nodes, a relayer node and a cross-chain message explorer UI and graphQL backend.
+The UI may be accessed at `http://localhost:57017` and the graphiQL interface at `http://localhost:21335`.

 All EVM nodes have the same rich accounts as anvils nodes regularly do.

 Configuration files are created in `~/.omni/devnet`.
+You can view the ports of available services in the `docker-compose.yml` file created in this directory.

 ## Get Local Devnet Information